iousin/EmployeeGson/README.md

 Go to employee-gson folder and run ./generateJ2objc.sh this should delete any existing .h and .m files generate new from the java sources.

+# Makefile to build for phone and simulator

+employee-gson-ios -> EmployeeGsonLib

+From the above folder one can run various make targets to build for phone and simulator and also to obfuscate it.